-Kalanchoe plants are thick leaved succulents that are often seen in florist shops or garden centers.
+Kalanchoe plants are thick-leaved succulents that are often seen in florist shops or garden centers.
 Most end up as potted plants but areas that can mimic their native land of Madagascar can grow them outdoors.

 The clusters of tiny flowers produce a large bloom held aloft on stems above the majority of the foliage.
 If you wish a second bloom, it is incumbent to know how to take care of a kalanchoe.
 These plants need short winter light periods to form new buds.
-Learn how to grow kalanchoe and the perennial can reward you with several seasons of the bright colorful flowers.
+Learn how to grow kalanchoe and the perennial can reward you with several seasons of bright, colorful flowers.